Cadempino: Education

 The entire Swiss population is generally well educated.
-In Cadempino about 67.3% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).
+In Cadempino about 67.3% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either University or a Fachhochschule).

 In Cadempino there were a total of 256 students (As of 2009).
 The Ticino education system provides up to three years of non-mandatory kindergarten and in Cadempino there were 41 children in kindergarten.
 The primary school program lasts for five years.
 In the municipality, 76 students attended the standard primary schools.
 In the lower secondary school system, students either attend a two-year middle school followed by a two-year pre-apprenticeship or they attend a four-year program to prepare for higher education.
 There were 70 students in the two-year middle school and 2 in their pre-apprenticeship, while 22 students were in the four-year advanced program.

 The upper secondary school includes several options, but at the end of the upper secondary program, a student will be prepared to enter a trade or to continue on to a university or college.
 In Ticino, vocational students may either attend school while working on their internship or apprenticeship (which takes three or four years) or may attend school followed by an internship or apprenticeship (which takes one year as a full-time student or one and a half to two years as a part-time student).
 There were 14 vocational students who were attending school full-time and 31 who attend part-time.

 As of 2000, there were 185 students from Cadempino who attended schools outside the municipality.